Close Menu

 • Dominic Guerra, Founder, Cash For Homes Now

-One theme came up again and again in these conversations: venture capital funding can mask problems that public investors will punish immediately.
-In private rounds, for example, growth is the primary metric.
+One theme came up again and again in these conversations, and it sits at the heart of the most painful fintech IPO lessons: venture capital funding can mask problems that public investors will punish immediately.
+In private rounds, growth is the primary metric.
 As a result, revenue multiples climb and valuations balloon.
 Nobody asks hard questions about unit economics or loss rates because the next funding round is always around the corner.

 Then the IPO happens, and suddenly every quarter gets scrutinised.
 Klarna is the textbook example.
 Its $21 million profit in 2024 was partly rescued by a one-time $520 million gain from selling its Klarna Checkout business.
 However, strip that out, and the company posted an operating loss of $121 million.
-In other words, the “path to profitability” narrative was always thinner than it appeared.
+The “path to profitability” narrative was always thinner than it appeared, and this remains one of the most sobering fintech IPO lessons from the entire 2025 cycle.

-Hasan Can Soygök, who bootstrapped fintech platform Remotify to over 10,000 freelancers without venture funding, offered a founder’s perspective on why this matters.
+Hasan Can Soygök, who bootstrapped fintech platform Remotify to over 10,000 freelancers without venture funding, offered a founder’s perspective on these fintech IPO lessons and why they matter.

 “The biggest lesson is simple: venture capital lets you delay the question of whether your business works.
 When you’re bootstrapped like we are at Remotify, you find out fast.
 Every feature has to pay for itself.
 Every market you enter has to generate revenue that covers the cost of being there.
 Chime and Klarna had billions in funding and years of runway to grow without answering that question.
 The moment they went public, the answer was due.
 Private fintechs should stop treating profitability as something you figure out later.
 Build the economics first.
 The growth will follow, and it will be the kind of growth that survives contact with public investors.”